 As a puppy, you should split your German Shepherd Mix’s food into four meals a day.
 This can be reduced to two meals a day once they are fully grown.

-One thing to remember with the Bernedoodle is that, because they are a large breed, they are more prone to bloat which can be dangerous.
+One thing to remember with the Shepweiler, as with other large breeds such as the Bernedoodle, is that because they are a large breed, they are more prone to bloat which can be dangerous.
 Smaller, more frequent meals will reduce the risk of bloat.